December 23, 2024

 From the back cover of the 2010 edition:

-In this book, Charles Carter (1887-1968) seeks a method of astrological forecasting that produces accurate results without the complicated calculations of Primary Directions.
+In this book, C.E.O.
+Carter (1887-1968) seeks a method of astrological forecasting that produces accurate results without the complicated calculations of Primary Directions.
 To quote Carter, an ideal directional system should fulfill four criteria:

 1. No important event should pass without a direction.